-In the latest installment of the American Medical Association's health equity YouTube series, Dr. Aletha Maybank, chief health equity officer at the AMA, speaks with a panel of medical students, some of the nation’s youngest medical leaders, as they share their thoughts on the immediate and long-term health equity considerations and impact this pandemic poses.
+In the May 7, 2020 Prioritizing Equity webinar, Aletha Maybank, MD, MPH, chief health equity officer at the AMA, speaks with a panel of medical students, some of the nation’s youngest medical leaders, as they share their thoughts on the immediate and long-term health equity considerations and impact this pandemic poses.

 Aletha Maybank, MD, MPH, AMA chief health equity officer

 - Alec Calac, Association of Native American Medical Students UC San Diego chapter resident (UC San Diego School of Medicine)

 - Richard Gómez, Medical Organization for Latino Advancement medical student committee member (Loyola University Chicago Stritch School of Medicine)

 - Alex Lindqwister, Association of American Medical Colleges Organization of Student Representatives national chair (Dartmouth Geisel School of Medicine)

 - Osose Oboh, MPH, Student National Medical Association president (Michigan State University College of Human Medicine)

 - Sarah Mae Smith, American Medical Association Board of Trustees (UC Irvine School of Medicine)